 - have had frostbite

-- type on a keyboard or play piano for many hours a day
+- perform repetitive actions, such as typing on a keyboard or playing piano for many hours a day

 Symptoms and Complications

 Whatever the cause of Raynaud's, the symptoms are fairly common.
 The fingers or toes turn white, then blue, and start to lose feeling or the ability to move.
 It's rarely painful.
 The hand itself isn't normally affected, nor the thumb.
 Sometimes only parts of one or two fingers or toes are involved, and the skin turns a mottled red and white.